-Broadly I am interested in understanding the changes in the tetrapod vertebral column and its effects on whole-body locomotion.
-I employ an integrative approach that includes physical modeling, morphometrics, and macroevolutionary statistical techniques to investigate vertebral morphology changes and local kinematic joint behavior.
+Broadly I am interested in understanding the changes in the tetrapod vertebral column and its effects on whole-body dynamic, locomotion, and the role of paleobiology in bio-inspired robotic systems.
+I employ an integrative approach that includes physical modeling, morphometrics, and macroevolutionary statistical techniques to investigate vertebral morphology changes in dynamic joint behavior.
 I am focused on the evolution of multipartite and complex vertebral forms and terrestrial locomotion changes through deep geologic time.

 Virtual modeling has added a wealth of information to paleontology.
 Using state of the art 3D printers and materials I build physical models to aid our virtual understanding of these ancient taxa.
 By combining ancient vertebral forms and modern 3D printing capabilities physically re-animate the motion of early tetrapods.